PollutionAmbient air

 To avoid this, use green cleansers prepared with natural ingredients such as white vinegar, baking soda, and borax.
 These organic products are safe to use indoors, won't pollute the air, and can do wonders to remove dirt, dust, and grime from surfaces.

-In one study, bleach was compared to an environmentally preferred cleaner as well as a homemade vinegar-based cleaner for cleaning and disinfecting.
+In one studyOpens in a new tab., bleach was compared to an environmentally preferred cleaner as well as a homemade vinegar-based cleaner for cleaning and disinfecting.
 The results showed that in almost all cases, the environmentally preferred cleaner acted as an effective alternative for disinfecting compared to bleach, and the homemade vinegar mix was still adequate for general household cleaning.

 Use Proper Ventilation